 Health Care Proxy

-Your health care proxy activates when an attending physician determines that you lack capacity to make health care decisions—that is, that you lack “the ability to understand and appreciate the nature and consequences of health care decisions,” and are unable to reach an informed decision about health care treatment options, including the benefits, risks, and alternatives of each option.
-Note that the physician’s initial decision isn’t always final:
+A health care proxy starts operating when an attending physician determines that you lack mental capacity to make health care decisions—that is, that you lack “the ability to understand and appreciate the nature and consequences of health care decisions,” and are unable to reach an informed decision about health care treatment options, including the benefits, risks, and alternatives of each option.
+Note that the physician’s initial decision is not always final:

-The physician must inform you orally and in writing of the decision that you lack competency.
-If you say you are still competent to make decisions, there is a presumption that you are competent, unless a court determines otherwise;
+- The physician must tell you orally and in writing of the decision that you lack competency.
+If you say you are still competent to make decisions, there is a presumption that you are competent, unless a court determines otherwise.

-The physician must continuously check to determine if you continue to lack capacity before complying with your agent’s decisions on matters that were not part of the initial determination that you lacked capacity.
+- The physician must continuously check to determine if you continue to lack capacity before complying with your agent’s decisions.
+If you regain awareness, then you will resume decision making over your own care.

 As long as you are competent, you may revoke your health care proxy in any of the following ways:

-- By notifying the agent orally or in writing that you have revoked the proxy; or
+- By telling the agent orally or in writing that you revoked the health care proxy; or

-- By engaging in any other act that indicates your intent to revoke the proxy.
-This can include tearing or burning the proxy or telling everyone you know, including your doctor, that you have revoked your health care proxy.
+- By doing some other act that shows you want to revoke the health care proxy.
+This can mean physically destroying the proxy or telling those around you, including your doctor, that you have revoked your health care proxy.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.